 - Target portfolio values should not exceed industry or country notional exposure portfolio limits; - Target portfolio values should not exceed industry economic capital portfolio limits; and - Prior to the credit underwriting approval process, requests for committed credit facilities and advised lines of credit are reviewed to confirm that total relationship revenue relative to aggregate customer risk exposure is adequate.
-Global Client Management, Lines of Business and Credit Risk Management functions present transactions in a weekly meeting chaired by the Chief Corporate Lending Officer or an authorized delegate.
-Exceptions to this process are bilateral letters of credit of less than: (i) \$5 million per transaction or (ii) \$10 million in the aggregate per customer.
+1LOD, Global Client Management, Lines of

+Business and Credit Risk Management functions present transactions in a weekly meeting called Clearinghouse.

-Additionally, BNY Mellon's Portfolio Management Committees identify and manage credit risk concentrations by periodically reviewing exposures to identify "Pools of Risk."
-Pools of Risk are delineated by:
+Additionally, BNY Mellon's Portfolio Management Committees identify and manage credit risk concentrations by periodically reviewing exposures to identify "pools of risk."
+Pools of risk can be defined by:

-- An entity where BNY Mellon is deemed to have an ownership interest having exposure to BNY Mellon that exceeds \$500 million; - Exposures administered under a special industries lending group; - Individual country exposures administered by the Global Banks and Broker Dealers Credit Group; - Any industry which has an industry lending guideline; and - Any group of exposures or customers within an industry which, as a group, pose significant credit or operational risks to the Company due to the nature of our business in that industry or due to the financial condition of the industry.
+- Exposures administered under a special industries lending group; - Individual country exposures administered by the Global Banks and Broker Dealers Credit Group; - Any industry which has an industry lending guideline; and - Any group of exposures or customers within an industry which, as a group, pose significant credit or operational risks to the Company due to the nature of our business in that industry or due to the financial condition of the industry.

 Each Portfolio Management Committee recommends specific Pools of Risk that warrant a more comprehensive review.
-The reviews are conducted by the appropriate Credit Division Head, one or more Credit Risk Managers, one or more representatives from Enterprise Capital Adequacy group and may include one or more representatives from the appropriate Global Client Management or Business Division.
+The reviews are conducted by the appropriate Credit Division Head, one or more Credit Risk Managers, 1LOD representatives and may include one or more representatives from the appropriate Global Client Management or Business Division.
 This group produces a report identifying the quantity, quality, and liquidity of the credit exposure to the Pools of Risk by calculating the total exposure, exposure composition and the weightedaverage borrower and facility ratings.
 The report and its conclusions are presented to the appropriate Portfolio Management Committee.

 BNY Mellon also accounts for credit risk concentrations in its capital estimates through its credit risk economic capital model.
 Additionally, we use enterprise-wide stress testing to evaluate cross-risk concentrations.
 One of the goals of enterprise-wide stress testing is to assess the worst impact resulting from a stressed scenario on one or more interrelated exposure characteristics across all risk types so that potentially significant cross-risk concentrations can be understood.